haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/configure/cloud-vcl-custom-snippets.md

 ```

 ## The custom VCL snippet process {#process}
-To create custom VCL snippets, prepare the VCL configurations, save them to files, and continue with the following:
+To create 自定义VCL代码片段, prepare the VCL configurations, save them to files, and continue with the following:

 1. [Locate the active VCL version](#list).
 Use this version to clone.
 1. [Clone the active VCL version](#clone).
 All changes save to this new version.
 It remains _inactive_ until you _activate_ it.